BBQ Gas Regulator – Barbecue Gas Hose and Regulator

 Learn how a BBQ gas regulator reduces the pressure from the BBQ gas bottle down to the operating pressure of the BBQ.
 Plus more...

-BBQ gas regulatorThe barbecue gas regulator screws directly onto the gas bottle valve fitting whilst the gas hose is attached to the BBQ itself.
+A BBQ gas gas hose and regulator assembly, for a gas BBQ, controls the BBQ gas bottle regulator pressure from the BBQ gas bottle to the gas BBQ.
+The BBQ gas bottle regulator screws directly onto the BBQ gas bottle valve whilst the BBQ gas hose is attached to the gas BBQ itself.

 The BBQ gas hose and regulator assembly will deteriorate with age.

-Replacing the BBQ gas hose and regulator assembly every 5 years, or sooner if damaged, is good safety practice.
+Replacing the BBQ gas hose and regulator every 5 years, or sooner if damaged, is good safety practice.

 Also inspect the rubber O-ring, if so equipped.

-Gas Regulators for Larger Appliances
+Gas Regulator for Larger Appliances

 You would need a larger gas regulator for gas logs, gas heaters or gas hot water systems.